EncoreTechnologies/blog/content/blog/2017/11/stackstorm-inquiries.md

 ![Duo Send SMS](/img/2017/11/duo_activate_phone_send_sms.jpg)

-At this time, go to your phone and install the Duo app via your phones native application store.
+At this time, go to your phone and install the Duo app via your phone's native application store.
 Once installed click on the link received via SMS, this will add the account to your phone.
 You should now be ready to authenticate to Duo.